Music Education Courses

 - MUS E241 Introduction to Music Fundamentals (2-3 cr.)
 Designed to aid elementary majors in the School of Education in learning to sing and read music.

 - MUS E400 Undergraduate Readings in Music Education (arr. cr.)
-This course is exempt from the Incomplete rule.

 - MUS E410 Topics in Music Education and Pedagogy (3 cr.)
 P: Junior standing in the Jacobs School of Music or consent of instructor.
 Focus on aspects of music education and pedagogy relevant to students enrolled in the degree programs Bachelor of Music or Bachelor of Science in Music; the course is not intended to fulfill Bachelor of Music Education requirements.
 E410 emphasizes theory and research in music education and pedagogy.
 The scope of topics will include music teaching in private and small group settings, the role of music in society, women in music, research in music pedagogy, philosophy, psychology, and sociology of music.
 May be repeated for different topics.